MOEAFramework/MOEAFramework/docs/developersGuide.md

 java -classpath "lib/*:dist/*" examples/Example1.java

 # run tests
-ant -f test.xml install-junit
-ant -f test.xml test
+ant -f test.xml download-junit ant -f test.xml test
 ```

 ## Versions

 We use [semantic versioning](https://semver.org/) following the pattern `{major}.{minor}`.
 Two versions with the
-same `{major}` number are expected to be backwards compatible, for example allowing one to upgrade from `4.0` to
+same `{major}` number are expected to be backwards compatible, for example allowing one to upgrade from `5.0` to
-`4.2` without difficulty.

-### Supported Java Versions

-Each release of the MOEA Framework targets a specific version of Java:
+`5.2` without difficulty.
+Each version also targets a specific version of Java:

 * `5.x` - Java 17+
 * `4.x` - Java 17+